Something went wrong

 Short Term Trends

-Orange’s overall heating oil consumption changes from year to year primarily depending on how cold each winter is.
-As the temperature outside drops, homes’ heating systems need to burn more and more oil to keep the house warm inside.
+Orange’s overall oil consumption varies from year to year primarily depending on how cold each winter is.
+As the temperature outside drops, homes’ HVAC systems need to burn more and more heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Orange was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Orange County Average Winter Temperature